wql168/Getting_and_Cleaning_Data_Project/CODEBOOK.md

 ## Code Book

 ### 1. Introduction

-This code book is for the R script file run_analysis.R in the repo named and located at .
+This code book is for the R script file run_analysis.R in the repo named "Getting_and_Cleaning_Data_Project" and located at https://github.com/wql168/Getting_and_Cleaning_Data_Project.

 ### 2. About the data